rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **My prints just won't stick?**

 This is almost always a build-plate leveling issue.
 Make sure your leveling is 100% correct before attempting these other solutions.
+An easy way to check the level is by placing a sheet of paper between the LCD and build-plate - press the 'home' button and if done correctly, there should be some resistance when pulling the paper, just as when you leveled it.
+You can also try this at each corner of the build-plate.

 ·  Preheat or warm the resin, you can use a hairdryer or heating pad on most bottles to gently heat the resin to 22~30°C.